-This chapter provides a description of the trace points logged by the kernel.
+This chapter provides an introduction to RedHawk kernel tracing.
 It also discusses the steps required to produce a highly detailed picture of kernel activity with NightTrace.
-This lets you customize the default NightTrace kernel display pages or combine kernel information with user-application trace information.
+You can customize the default NightTrace kernel display pages or combine kernel information with user-application trace information.